Spinach Salad Recipe with Salmon and Sesame Peanut Dressing2013-05-20

 - Cook Time : 15m

 This information is per serving.

 Calories from Fat278

-This spinach salad recipe is perfect for lunch or a light dinner.
+This spinach salad recipe with salmon is perfect for lunch or a light dinner.

 Just add a crusty roll and you’re done.

 Spinach Salad Recipe with Salmon and Sesame-Peanut Dressing

 - Freshly ground black pepper

 For the Salad: